suniliitm/Publications/README.md

 ## 🔬 Research Summary
 My research focuses on the **physics of semiconductor defects**, **thin-film deposition**, and **device characterization**.
-I specialize in correlating material microstructure (grain boundaries, phase changes) with macroscopic device performance (efficiency, sensitivity).
+I specialize in correlating material microstructure (grain boundaries) with macroscopic device performance (efficiency, sensitivity).

 This academic background provides the physical foundation for my work in **Yield Engineering** and **Computational Fab Analytics**, where I apply algorithms to solve the very defect challenges I studied experimentally.